-In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.
+In the unlikely event of a suspected data breach, the procedure set out in appendix 1 will be followed.

-When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
+When appropriate, the data breach will be reported to the ICO within 72 hours after becoming aware of it.
 Such breaches may include, but are not limited to: